tlsnotary/tlsn/crates/examples/interactive-simple/README.md

 This example demonstrates how to use TLSNotary in a simple interactive session between a Prover and a Verifier.
 It involves the Verifier first verifying the MPC-TLS session and then confirming the correctness of the data.

+In this example the Prover connects to <https://example.com> and proves its content to the Verifier.

 Note: In this example, the Prover and the Verifier run on the same machine.
 In real-world scenarios, the Prover and Verifier would be separate entities.